Skip to main content

 • GET: Retrieve resources (read-only)

-• POST: Create resources or execute non-idempotent operations
+• POST: Create resources or execute query/action operations

 Standard HTTP Status Codes